The Most Atlanta: Development

 In August 2022, FX announced that the first episode of the season would be titled "The Most Atlanta" and that it would be written by executive producer Stephen Glover and directed by executive producer Hiro Murai.
 This was Glover's tenth writing credit, and Murai's 21st directing credit.

 Writing

-Darius' storyline was inspired by a real-life event.
-During the George Floyd protests in Minneapolis, a video spread showing a woman in a wheelchair confronting looters with a knife.
+Darius' storyline was inspired by a real-life event, where during the George Floyd protests in Minneapolis, a video spread showing a woman in a wheelchair confronting looters with a knife, as well as the 2014 American horror-thriller film It Follows, scenes with the woman being shot in a similar manner to the slow-approaching creature in that film.

 Alfred's storyline drew parallelisms to rapper MF Doom, who served as an inspiration for the fictional artist Blueblood.
 Consequence noted that MF Doom, "similar to Atlanta's fictional rapper, had a reputation in hip hop for being larger than life never being seen without a mask, sometimes sending impersonators to perform as him at shows, and only having his death publicly reported by his family months after the fact."